joelove/autonomous-car/README.md

 #### Prerequisites

-Whilst not completely necessary, I wholeheartedly recommend explicitly disabling IPv6 by adding these lines to `/etc/sysctl.conf`:
+Whilst not completely necessary, I wholeheartedly recommend explicitly disabling IPv6 on the Raspberry Pi by adding these lines to `/etc/sysctl.conf`:

 ```bash
 sysctl.conf.ipv6.conf.all.disable_ipv6 = 1